jdevfullstack/github-stats-guide/README.md

 [this](https://github.com/anuraghazra/github-readme-stats?tab=readme-ov-file#deploy-on-your-own),
 make sure you turn on private commits in the API `include_all_commits=true`.
-If you are privately coding, professionally or personally, that will be counted.
+For sure, if your private commits are massive, like you are privately coding, professionally or personally, that will be counted.

 Another option is to create a tutorial website, tech or non-tech.